hrydgard/ppsspp-site/docs/troubleshooting/_category_.md

 title: Troubleshooting
 position: 2
 ---
-Like the FAQ but expanded.
-Do see the FAQ as well.
+Like the FAQ but more detailed answers to fewer questions.
+Do see the [FAQ](/docs/faq) as well!